MtnBiker/enphase-edison/Implementation_notes.md

 Table sorting (now ascending by datetime).
 Pagy

 Get rid of manual changes for importing

+Format of change dates for overlay chart needs help

 The following two aren't being used, but aren't adding much.
 Just want to make sure not being used Remove Tailwind gem